 • Make sure that the fonts directory exists in the /usr/share/ directory.
-If it does not exist, you can find it in the root directory, and copy one or more to /usr/share, as shown in the example below:
+If it does not exist, they can be found in the root directory, and copy one or more to /usr/share, as shown in the example below:

 1. The QT5 framework is configured now, and user can add any applications.